FR

 Jeune tête d'affiche

-Each year, Dazibao presents an image-based artwork by an artist who will be completing graduate studies in visual art during the year.
-Applicants are asked to submit an image prioritizing artistic experimentation and research, and reflection related to current social issues as per Dazibao's mandate.
+Each year, Dazibao promotes the work of a student whose practice is image-based.
 The selected artist will have their image featured in Dazibao’s annual programming poster, distributed locally, nationally and internationally.
 The work will also be featured on Dazibao’s website, thus contributing to its yearly visual identity.
-In addition to considerable exposure, the artist will receive $ 575.
-This opportunity is meant to support an emerging artist whose image-based work is thought-provoking and engages with contemporary culture.
+In addition to considerable exposure, the artist will receive $600 CAD.
+This opportunity is meant to give visibility to an emerging artist whose image-based work aligns with Dazibao’s mandate of supporting research, experimentation and critical reflection by valorizing practices rooted in the social issues of today.

 Conditions

-→ Canadian and international students studying within Canada and Canadian students abroad are eligible to apply.
+→ Canadian and international students studying in Canada and Canadian students abroad are eligible to apply.

 → Artists are encouraged to consider the poster as a format and medium for their submission.